 A second line of research examines the medical profession and health care delivery.
 In one project, I use a dataset of 18 million health insurance claims records to construct a national map of patient-sharing among physicians treating patients for Alzheimer’s disease.
 I then examine the relationship between connectedness in the physician network and the timing and costs of care received by patients.
 This research uses network analysis and big data to develop a network-based conceptualization of coordinated care between health care providers.
 I illustrate how health inequalities experienced by disadvantaged populations may emerge from the hidden architecture of the medical system itself.
 Building on my research in this area, I previously organized sessions on Health Care Provider Networks at Sunbelt 2018 and Sunbelt 2019.

-- Scott Feyereisen, Neeraj Puro, & Will R. McConnell.
-In press.
+Scott Feyereisen, Neeraj Puro, & Will R. McConnell.
+2020.
 "Addressing Provider Shortages in Rural America: Examining the Relationship between State Opt-Out Policy Adoption and Hospital Anesthesia Provision.”
 Journal of Rural Health.

 Brea Perry, et al. 2019.
 “Within-Subject Change in Psychotropic Prescribing Patterns Among Youth in Foster Care Associated With a Peer-to-Peer Physician Consultation Program.”
 Journal of the American Academy of Child and Adolescent Psychiatry, 58(12):1218-1222.e1.

 Emma D. Cohen & Will R. McConnell.
 2019.
 "Fear of Fraudulence: Graduate School Program Environments and the Impostor Phenomenon."
 The Sociological Quarterly, 60(3), 1-22.